2 Basic Cuisine: A Review on Probability and Frequentist Statistical Inference

 Summer time represents the most profitable season from a business perspective, thus solving these above two queries is a significant priority for your company.
 Hence, you decide to organize a meeting with your eight general managers (one per Canadian city).
 Finally, during the meeting with the general managers, it was decided to do the following:

-Surprisingly, when discussing study requirements for the marketing firm who would be in charge of it for the demand query, Vancouver’s general manager dares to state the following:
+When discussing study requirements for the marketing firm who would be in charge of it for the demand query, Vancouver’s general manager dares to state the following:

 Since we’re already planning to collect consumer data on these cities, let’s mimic a census-type study to ensure we can have the MOST PRECISE results on their preferences.